idaholab/mastodon/doc/content/index.md

 !col-end!
 !row-end!

-# MOOSE-base Application class=center style=clear:both;font-weight:200;font-size:200%
+# A MOOSE-Based Application class=center style=clear:both;font-weight:200;font-size:200%

 MASTODON is built on the MOOSE framework and can efficiently solve problems using standard workstations or very large high-performance computers in different dimensions, including full 3D, 2D,